-"'No,' he answered, 'because while you are pulling the weeds, you may uproot the wheat with them.
+"No," he answered, "because while you are pulling the weeds, you may uproot the wheat with them.
 Let both grow together until the harvest.
-At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn'" (Matthew 13:24-30, NIV).
+At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn" (Matthew 13:24-30).

 Bearded darnel is a noxious weed that mimics many of the characteristics of wheat—for a while.
 Before they mature, the two plants are almost identical, but as they grow, the differences become apparent in the fruit.
 Unfortunately, darnel is poisonous and in big enough doses will kill a person.
 So it's not something a farmer wants mixed up in their harvest.